eclipse-tractusx/portal-shared-components/README.md

 # Catena-X Portal Shared UI Components

-Contains the shared UI components that are used to build the Catena-X Portal Frontend.
+Contains the Shared UI Components that are used to build the [Portal Frontend](https://github.com/eclipse-tractusx/portal-frontend).
 Get an overview about the available components here.

 https://<YOUR_PORTAL_URL>/_storybook/